Performance Metrics

 - Cancer begins when cells in a part of the body start to grow out of control.

-- 1 in 285 children in the United States will be diagnosed with cancer before the age of 20. (source: American Childhood Cancer Organization).
+- 1 in 264 children in the United States will be diagnosed with cancer before the age of 20. (source: ACCO - American Childhood Cancer Organization).
+1 in 5 of these children will not survive.

-- There are over 11,050 new cases in the United States annually (source: Cancer Atlas).
+- There are an estimated 15,780 new cases in the United States annually (source: ACCO - American Childhood Cancer Organization).

 - How is childhood cancer different from cancers that develop in adults?